 - Beeswax: Used in the manufacture of candles and seals.

 - Propolis: Used by bees as a sealant in the hives, but gathered and sold for wood finishes and other uses.
+Concentrated propolis has many purported health benefits and is widely available from nutrition supplement retailers like Supersmart.

 - Royal Jelly: Produced by worker bees and fed to bee larvae.
 It is sometimes marketed as a “health food,” but can cause severe allergies.